8 Ways to Experience the Bay of Fundy

 6. Take a Seat and Watch the Tide Roll In

-Want something a bit less active – then just take a seat in one of Maritime Canada’s famed, colorful Adirondack chairs and simply watch the tide roll in or out.
+If you want something a bit less active, then just take a seat in one of Maritime Canada’s famed, colorful Adirondack chairs and watch the tide roll in or out.
 I suggest you take a seat in Alma behind the Parkland Village Inn.
-Owner Andy and his crew has a number of chairs set up that allow you to watch the fishing boats go out and come back in at the appropriate time.
+Owner Andy and his crew have a number of chairs set up that allow you to watch the fishing boats go out and come back in at the appropriate time.
 And while you are waiting, why don’t you enjoy a fresh Bay of Fundy lobster too!

 7. Watch the Bay of Fundy Bird Migration

 Watch the skies above the Bay of Fundy to see one of the largest populations of shorebird migrations happen near Hopewell Rocks.
-Each July 1-2.5 million shorebirds (up to 75% of the world’s population of the Semipalmated Sandpiper) congregate in waves at several key locations in the upper reaches of the bay.
+Each July, 1-2.5 million shorebirds (up to 75% of the world’s population of the Semipalmated Sandpiper) congregate in waves at several key locations in the upper reaches of the bay.
 The Bay of Fundy is their only stopover on a 4,000 km migration south.
-It’s like watching an interactive art display as the bird fly, dive, and glide in a quick swarm – it’s absolutely mesmerizing.
+It’s like watching an interactive art display as the bird flies, dives, and glides in a quick swarm – it’s absolutely mesmerizing.

 8. Bay of Fundy Tidal Bore